 A. The number of pages should reflect the size and scope of the proposed research.
 The Research Proposal should be predominantly text and is limited to ten (10) pages.
-Pages beyond the ten (10) page limit will not be evaluated by the reviewers.
+Applications not adhering to the maximum page limitation will be deemed not eligible and removed from the competition (without appeal).